Justin Quiles

-Justin Rafael Quiles Rivera (born March 29, 1990), known professionally as Justin Quiles or J Quiles, is a Puerto Rican-American singer.
+Justin Rafael Quiles Rivera (born March 29, 1990) is an American singer.
+He specializes in reggaeton, although his repertoire also includes genres such as Latin pop and Latin trap.

 Quiles has been nominated for Premios Juventud.
 Besides writing his own songs, Quiles has written for his colleagues, most notably "Pierde Los Modales", by J Balvin feat.
 Daddy Yankee, "Take It Off", by Lil Jon feat.
-Yandel & Becky G, "Recuérdame", by Maluma, "Loba" and "Mi Nena", by Yandel and "Bichota", by Karol G where he also did backing vocals.
+Yandel & Becky G, "Recuérdame", by Maluma, "Loba" and "Mi Nena", by Yandel, "Downtown" by Anitta feat.
+J Balvin and "Bichota", by Karol G where he also did backing vocals.

 Since August 2013, Quiles has been signed to record label Rich Music.
 In February 2017, Rich Music and Quiles signed a distribution deal with Warner Music's Latin division.

 Early life and career beginnings

-Quiles was born in Bridgeport, Connecticut, to a Puerto Rican family, and was raised in Puerto Rico but moved back to Connecticut to finish high school.
+Quiles was born in Bridgeport, Connecticut, to a Puerto Rican family, and was raised in Aguadilla, Puerto Rico but moved back to Connecticut to finish high school.
 He has stated in interviews that his father was abusive to his mother, which is why they had to move back to Puerto Rico.
 He wrote his first song when he was 13 and says he grew up influenced by the music his older brother listened to, such as El General, salsa and hip hop, as well as Wisin y Yandel, Tego Calderon and Don Omar.

 Quiles moved back to Puerto Rico to become a singer.
 He started collaborating with the duo Genio & Baby Johnny.
 A year later, he went back to Orlando, where he recorded his first single, "Algo Contigo" with producer Lelo.

 Quiles signed with the record label Rich Music, based in Miami, in August 2013.
 His first single with Rich Music was the song "Orgullo", and a remix featuring the Colombian singer J Balvin, which became a Top 20 hit on the Billboard Latin Rhythm Airplay chart.